 Indonesia search and rescue says ‘likely’ all 189 aboard crashed jet dead

-“My prediction is that nobody survived because the victims that we found, their bodies were no longer intact and it’s been hours so it is likely 189 people have died,” agency operational director Bambang Suryo Aji told reporters.
+The pilot of the plane, which was carrying 189 people, had requested to return to base before it lost contact 13 minutes into the flight.world Updated: Oct 29, 2018 16:09 IST

-The aircraft crashed into the sea as it tried to circle back to the capital, Jakarta, from where it had taken off minutes earlier, and there were likely no survivors, officials said.
+An Indonesian aircraft with 189 people on board crashed into the sea and sank on Monday soon after taking off from the capital, Jakarta, on a domestic flight to a tin-mining region, officials said.

-Lion Air flight JT610, an almost new Boeing 737 MAX 8, was en route to Pangkal Pinang, capital of the Bangka-Belitung tin mining region.
-Rescue officials said they had recovered some human remains from the crash site, about 15 km (9 miles) off the coast.
+There was no sign of any survivors from Lion Air flight JT610, an almost new Boeing 737 MAX 8, and rescue officials said later on Monday they had recovered some human remains from the crash site, about 15 km (9 miles) off the coast.

+The plane lost contact with ground officials shortly after its pilot had asked to turn back to base, about 13 minutes after it took off, officials said.

-Indonesia is one of the world’s fastest-growing aviation markets, but its safety record is patchy.
-If all aboard have died, the crash will be the country’s second-worst air disaster since 1997, industry experts said.
+Indonesia is one of the world’s fastest-growing aviation markets, although its safety record is patchy.
+If all aboard have died, the crash would be the country’s second-worst air disaster since 1997, industry experts said.

-The pilot had asked to return to base (RTB) after the plane took off from Jakarta.
-It lost contact with ground staff after 13 minutes.

-“It’s correct that an RTB was requested and had been approved but we’re still trying to figure out the reason,” Soerjanto Tjahjono, head of Indonesia’s transport safety committee, told reporters, referring to the pilot’s request.

-“We hope the black box is not far from the main wreckage so it can be found soon,” he said, referring to the cockpit voice recorder and flight data recorder.

-Search and rescue agency head Muhmmad Syaugi told a news conference earlier that no distress signal had been received from the aircraft’s emergency transmitter.
+“We don’t know yet whether there are any survivors,” search and rescue agency head Muhmmad Syaugi told a news conference, adding that no distress signal had been received from the aircraft’s emergency transmitter.

-Yusuf Latief, spokesman of national search and rescue agency, said there were likely no survivors.

-At least 23 government officials, four employees of state tin miner PT Timah and three employees of a Timah subsidiary, were on the plane.
-A Lion Air official said one Italian passenger and one Indian pilot were on board.
+At least 23 government officials, four employees of state tin miner PT Timah and 3 employees of a Timah subsidiary were on the plane.
+A Lion Air official said on Italian passenger and one Indian pilot were on board.

 The plane went down in waters about 30 metres to 35 metres (98 to 115 ft) deep.
 Items such as handphones and life vests were found, along with the body parts.